Porgramming-Hero-web-course/batch-4-assignment-1-mahmud-me09/blog-3.md

 ```

 3. using `instanceof`
 The `instanceof` operator tests to see if an object is an instance of a class.
 The return value is a boolean.
+In a conditional statement block using this `instanceof` keyword is used for narrowing down the type.

 ```
 class Car = {